Lotus Elise GT1: Racing history

 Following the 1997 season, Lotus and its parent company, Proton, decided that the GT1 was not only lacking in pace in comparison to Porsche, Mercedes-Benz and the older McLarens, but that it was also extremely expensive.
 The Chevrolet V8 was not a custom built race engine like its competitors, leaving it lacking in top speed while the Lotus twin-turbocharged V8 was faring even worse.
 The chassis was also too similar to a production car to compete with the exotic designs of other cars.
 The project was therefore cancelled and the factory team folded.
+Owner of G.T.I. racing Toine Hezemans took the complete inventory including the 2 Factory cars to Holland and the 2 cars are still in their family.
 The privateer teams also either folded or bought more capable cars.

 Miraculously, in 2003 British squad Team Elite announced plans to purchase the Elise GT1 chassis #05 and to use in the 12 Hours of Sebring and 24 Hours of Le Mans in 2004 as a closed cockpit Le Mans prototype.
 This was similar to a plan by Panoz and French squad Larbre Compétition to use a Panoz Esperante GTR-1, a car which had originally competed with the Elise GT1 in FIA GT in 1997, as a closed cockpit prototype as well.
 The Elise would be modified to meet modern regulations as well as to attempt to bring the seven-year-old car up to speed.
-At Sebring, the car proved its age, lasting a mere seven laps before its transmission failed.
+At the 2004 12 Hours of Sebring, the car proved its age, lasting a mere seven laps before its transmission failed.
 The project was promptly cancelled.